When I was young, I remember church being a place where the door was always open and visitors were welcome anytime of the day or night.

 2. Develop Church Security Ministry Team

-Find church members who may have a public safety background and use them as part of a volunteer security team.
+Find church members who may have a public safety background and develop them as part of a volunteer security team.

-Schedule them to be available anytime there are church services or events.
+Schedule them to be available anytime there are church services, events or people on campus.
 Provide them with specialized church security training so they can help respond in the event of an incident.

 3. Church Global Security Training